Kreozot/waitsocket/README.md

   waitSocket.validation.incoming.addJSONSchema('MESSAGE_TYPE', jsonSchemaObject);
   ```

-* Ability to add interceptors to modify incoming and outgoing messages:
+* Ability to add interceptors to debug or modify incoming and outgoing messages:
   ```javascript
   waitSocket.interceptors.incoming.use((messageObject) => {
     console.log('Let\'s see what we have received', messageObject);